dodeeric/pdf2epubEX/README.md

 If you want, you can hit `ENTER` to all the questions.

-Caution:
+Image formats:

-- if you chose png or jpg (bitmap formats), the vector images will be converted in bitmap images (rasterized)
+- if you chose png or jpg (bitmap formats), the vector images of the PDF will be converted in bitmap images (rasterized).
-- if you chose svg (vector and bitmap format), the vector images will remain in vector format, but: a) you cannot chose the resolution of the bitmap images (it is the one from the PDF); b) the bitmap images will be included in the svg files; c) this format is not always correctly rendered by eBook readers; d) the generated epub file is not always passing the epub check.
+- if you chose svg (vector and bitmap format), the vector images of the PDF will remain in vector format, but: a) you cannot chose the resolution of the bitmap images (it is the one from the PDF); b) the bitmap images will be included in the svg files (Base64 coded); c) this format is not always correctly rendered by eBook readers; d) the generated epub file is not always passing the epub check.

+A vector image can be as simple as a line, a rectangle, a table frame, a colored background, etc.

+For eBooks with a lot of bitmap images, it is better to chose JPG (compression with loss) to not have a file too big.
+For eBooks with mainly vector images, it is better to chose PNG (lossless compression).

 The ePub cover image will be made from the first page of the PDF file (png format).